Generic selectors

 The Tower T10044RGG Cavaletto Pyramid Kettle is noted for its rapid boil technology, capable of boiling one cup of water in under 45 seconds.
 The Smeg KLF03CRUK Retro Style Electric Kettle also boasts a super-fast 3000W boil.

-Most of the reviewed kettles include removable limescale filters.
+Most of the reviewed kettles include removable anti-limescale filters.
 These include the Haden 197221 Highclere, Tower T10044RGG Cavaletto, Morphy Richards 100130 Venture, De’Longhi KBOV3001.BG, Cuisinart CTK17PU, Daewoo SDA1576 Kensington, Russell Hobbs 26270 Emma Bridgewater, Daewoo SDA2480GE Sienna, and Smeg KLF03CRUK.
 The filters are designed to be removable for easy cleaning.

 The Igenix IG4350 Corded Catering Traditional Kettle has the largest capacity at 3.5 litres.
 This is significantly larger than the other models, which typically range from 1.5 to 1.7 litres.